alekskimeu/alekskimeu/README.md

 <br>

-> Whatever you do, don’t let inertia and complacency keep you from pushing yourself <br>
-> a little bit every day. 🚀
+> Whatever you do, don’t let inertia and complacency keep you from pushing yourself a little bit every day. 🚀
 </td>
 </tr>
 </table>